Silicosis Lawsuits Under Investigation for Countertop Workers

 - What’s Going On?

-- Attorneys working with ClassAction.org are investigating whether lawsuits can be filed on behalf of countertop workers who were diagnosed with silicosis.
+- Attorneys working with ClassAction.org are investigating whether lawsuits can be filed on behalf of countertop workers who may have been injured by exposure to silica, the main component of quartz.
 They have reason to believe the countertop manufacturers could be responsible for workers’ medical expenses and other damages.

 - What You Can Do